Setting Goals To Fail.

 You have your goals and the Twelve Steps to Achievement for each.
 At any time along that road you can test to see if you are on target.
 If you’re not, then you simply have to make adjustments don’t you?

 This isn’t a race.
 The goals are just that.
-If it were a simple case of setting them down with a due by date then we’d all be living the Life of Riley (whoever he was!)
+If it were as simple as the Gurus say, simple case of setting them down with a due by date, then we’d all be living the Life of Riley (whoever he was!)

 You are in The Matrix playing the game of life.
 You have started ascending the levels.
 Your present standard of living will fade away into insignificance.
 All those silly little things that niggle and upset you today will be of no importance in a few weeks time.